xwang97/MARS/README.md

 ### 🧪 Quick Example

-Run the full MARVEL pipeline from a Python terminal:
+Run the full MARS pipeline from a Python terminal:

 ```python
 from pipelines import PipelineRunner